Superfish integrates jQuery Superfish plugin with your Drupal menus.

 - Drupal 7 users: jQuery 1.6.1 or higher, only if you want to use the jQuery Easing plugin animation effects.

-- For jQuery 1.9 and above you must manually include the jQuery $.Browser plugin, via your theme .info file for example.
-(The SF library for Drupal 8 won't support IE7 hence no $.browser dependency)
+- For jQuery 1.9 and above you should either manually include the jQuery $.Browser plugin, via your theme .info file for example, or use the latest development release with the master branch of the Superfish library, which checks

 - Libraries module